liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/00-liferay-workspace-intro.markdown

 $$$

-Once you've developed and managed projects in your workspace, it could also be usefuly to bundle your workspace into a ZIP or TAR file.
+Once you've developed and managed projects in your workspace, it could also be useful to bundle your workspace into a ZIP or TAR file.
 This provides the flexibility to distribute your workspace to potential consumers.
 To do this, navigate to your workspace's root folder and run the following command: